Last updated January 3, 2016.

 Submit your patch

 Patches should be submitted via the issue tracker.
 Create a bug report or feature request, attach your patch using the file upload form.
-Set the issue's status to "needs review" or "needs work".
+Set the issue's status to "needs review" or "Reviewed and Tested By the Community".
 Setting the status to one of these options is important as it adds the issue to the patch queue.